Agoric/documentation/main/zoe/guide/contracts/autoswap.md

 ## Adding liquidity to the pool

-The moola<->simolean autoswap invite that we just created has a number of methods available:

-#### Invite API:
-1. `addLiquidity`
-2. `removeLiquidity`
-3. `swap`

-We can contribute to the autoswap liquidity pool by calling `addLiquidity` on a seat.
+We can contribute to the Autoswap liquidity pool by making an offer by redeeming an addLiquidityInvite.
 For instance, let's say that Alice creates a proposal with the associated payments of moola and simoleans and escrows them by redeeming her invite:

 ```js
 // Alice adds liquidity